cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 H20
 ===

-"H20 is a open source platform that can execute highly advanced and complex machine learning algorithms in faster and scalable way,regardless of the size, format and location of the data" [@hid-sp18-523-www-h2o].
-"It achieves this by serializing the data faster between nodes and clusters that stores huge amount of data.
-Data processing is done in memory thus providing faster response" [@hid-sp18-523-www-h2o]."It uses fine grain parallelism technique for processing of distributed data archiving 100x faster speed as compared to traditional mapreduce without compromising on accuracy" [@hid-sp18-523-www-h2o].
+> ``H20 is a open source platform that can execute highly advanced and
+> complex machine learning algorithms in faster and scalable
+> way,regardless of the size, format and location of the
+> data'' [@hid-sp18-523-www-h2o].

+> ``It achieves this by serializing the data faster between nodes and
+> clusters that stores huge amount of data.
+Data processing is done in
+> memory thus providing faster response'' [@hid-sp18-523-www-h2o].

+> ``It uses fine grain parallelism technique for processing of
+> distributed data archiving 100x faster speed as compared to
+> traditional mapreduce without compromising on
+> accuracy'' [@hid-sp18-523-www-h2o].

 H2O4GPU, Sparking Water and driverless AI are popular products of H2O.
 Many companies across different domain such as banks, insurance, online sales are using H2O platform for their machine learning and AI related research.

 HCatalog
 ========